Voiceover

 If your subtitles are already in the target language (e.g. you transcribed Vietnamese audio and want a Vietnamese voiceover), TinyRec skips the translation step and just runs the synthesis.

 Click Generate.
-TinyRec walks every subtitle cue, translates it into the target language, sends it to the provider with your chosen voice + model, and drops the resulting audio onto the timeline as voiceover segments — one per subtitle cue, timed to match.
+TinyRec walks every subtitle cue, translates it into the target language, spends the required credits, sends the text to the managed TTS API with your chosen voice, and drops the resulting audio onto the timeline as voiceover segments — one per subtitle cue, timed to match.

 You’ll see the progress per cue as it runs (translation first, then voice synthesis).
 When it completes, the voiceover row on the timeline fills with segments lining up with your subtitles.